TomBurdge/node-agnostic-spark/README.md

 Dagster typically pickles its objects between each asset, but you can't pickle a DuckDB spark or regular PySpark session.
 As a result, dagster loads the files as parquets at each step (ELTL data pipelines).
 Both Spark and DuckDB write to parquet very efficiently, although it is a little cumbersome (though not the end of the world) to initiate a spark session at each step with true PySpark.
 This also makes testing a bit less like "unit" tests, i.e. testing the most basic units of code, but this is no worse than any other orchestrator with Spark.

 By default, the pyspark IO code is commented.
-I will refactor this soon to make it a little better pedagogically.
+I will refactor this soon to make it more accessible.

 ### Objectives of This Repository:

 This repo seeks to demonstrate that:
 - Near identical codebases can be deployed to either a single-node container or a Spark cluster.
-- It is possible to move to begin pipelines (by default) without distributed spark and then scale up to true spark with only infrastructure changes, i.e. without changes to transformation logic.
+- It is possible to begin developing pipelines without distributed spark by default and then scale up to true spark with only infrastructure changes, i.e. without changes to transformation logic.
 - This dual compatibility facilitates the use of both DuckDB and PySpark in real-world scenarios with low and decoupled code changes.

 > **Warning**: The DuckDB Spark API is currently experimental and not recommended for production use.